Keeper-Security/discovery-and-rotation-saas-dev/README_api.md

     return True
 ```

+Most service have a way to check the password history policy.
+If possible, this method should check the password history policy to see if it can roll back.
+For example, if the history count is 0, most likely rolling back is possible.
+But if the history count is one, or greater, roll back will not be possible.

 ### add_return_field(ReturnCustomField)

 This method is used to create, or update, custom field in the PAM User record.